How To Get Free Business Banking

 When opening an account online copies of these documents will be requested to be posted into a central mailing house for processing.

 Banks are in the business to make money so only take a product if you really think you'll need it.
-Some will try and get you into a form of "business club" but there are generally better alternatives that can offer you business planning or accounting software.
-And the Federation of Small Businesses offers lifetime free banking with the Co-op bank, including legal advice for just £170 per year.
+Some may try to sign you to a form of "business club" with additional benefits.
+There are usually better alternatives that offer business planning or accounting software.

 Ask about the different types of accounts that are available.
-For example, with HSBC they offer an automated tariff option if you only transact over the internet or telephone and have your statements sent to you every 3 months.
-This saves money on regular fees which is vital for any startup organisation or regular businesses where profits and cash flow are everything.
+For example, HSBC offers an automated tariff if you only transact over the Internet or telephone.
+This account saves money on regular fees which is vital for any organisation where profits and cash flow are everything.

-Once your introductory period has come to an end you'll get various fees and charges for every transaction made from your current (checking) account.
-Here are the most common and typical amounts.
+Once your introductory period has come to an end, you'll incur charges for every transaction made from your current account.
+Here are the most typical amounts.

-Banks will change their fees from time to time and not just when interest rates are changed by the Bank of England but at least once per year.
+Banks change their fees from time to time during normal operations.
+Increases occur at least once a year in addition to when the Bank of England changes base interest rates.
 They should send you a booklet when things change in your bank account.
-Most charges are similar but we have compared charges for the main standard fees below:
+Most charges are similar, but we have compared charges for the main standard fees below:

 Most accounts incur a monthly account maintenance charge for turnovers under £1.5 million.
 Here are some common charges: